What is evaluation research?

 - What was the price?

 Surveys are used to gather opinions, feedback or ideas of your employees or customers and consist of various question types.
 They can be conducted by a person face-to-face or by telephone, by mail, or online.
 Online surveys do not require the intervention of any human and are far more efficient and practical.
-You can see the survey results in the form of a dashboard and dig deeper using filter criteria based on various factors such as age, gender, location, etc. You can also keep survey logic such as branching, quotas, chain survey, looping, etc in the survey questions and reduce the time to both create and respond to the survey.
+You can see the survey results on dashboard of research tools and dig deeper using filter criteria based on various factors such as age, gender, location, etc. You can also keep survey logic such as branching, quotas, chain survey, looping, etc in the survey questions and reduce the time to both create and respond to the survey.
 You can also generate a number of reports that involve statistical formulae and present data that can be readily absorbed in the meetings.
-To learn more about how it works and whether it is suitable for you, sign up for a free account now.
+To learn more about how research tool works and whether it is suitable for you, sign up for a free account now.

 Quantitative data measure the depth and breadth of an initiative, for instance, the number of people who participated in the non-profit event, the number of people who enrolled for a new course at the university.
 Quantitative data collected before and after a program can show its results and impact.